NASA-IMPACT/hls-foundation-os/README.md

 # Image segmentation by foundation model finetuning
-This repository shows two examples of how the geospatial foundation model can be finetuned for downstream tasks.
-These are flood detection using the [Sen1Floods11](https://github.com/cloudtostreet/Sen1Floods11) dataset and fire scars detection using the NASA fire scars dataset [NASA fire scars dataset](https://huggingface.co/datasets/nasa-impact/hls_burn_scars)
+This repository shows three examples of how [Prithvi](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M) can be finetuned for downstream tasks.
+These are flood detection using the Sentinel 2 data from [Sen1Floods11](https://github.com/cloudtostreet/Sen1Floods11) dataset, burn scars detection using the [NASA HLS fire scars dataset](https://huggingface.co/datasets/nasa-impact/hls_burn_scars) and multi-temporal crop classification using the [NASA HLS multi-temporal crop classification dataset](https://huggingface.co/datasets/ibm-nasa-geospatial/multi-temporal-crop-classification).

 ## The approach
 ### Background
-We provide a pretrained backbone that can be used for various downstream remote sensing tasks.

 To finetune for these tasks in this repository, we make use of [MMSegmentation](https://mmsegmentation.readthedocs.io/en/0.x/), which provides an extensible framework for segmentation tasks.

 [MMSegmentation](https://mmsegmentation.readthedocs.io/en/0.x/) allows us to concatenate necks and heads appropriate for any segmentation downstream task to the encoder, and then perform the finetuning.
 This only requires the setup of a config file detailing the desired model architecture, dataset setup and training strategy.